 Preparing With LSATMax

 At LSATMax, we understand the immense benefit of being able to extend your preparation time for as long as you need.
-That’s why you can start studying from the moment you purchase your course and continue studying for as long as you’d like.
-Your access to your materials and instructors will never be cut off.
+That's why you can start studying from the moment you purchase your course and and choose from flexible packages that get you access for as long as you need.
 This is our promise, and this is what separates LSATMax from other test-prep services.
 We genuinely want to see you succeed, and practicing often is the best way to make that happen.

 Don't forget that you should always keep timing in mind; not just during the test, but also during the preparation phase.
 You need to think about how much time you have until the next LSAT test window, and how much time you will need to realistically and comfortably prepare for the exam.